 As a dancer, Jewel is known for her musicality and playful attitude.
 She gladly dances both roles.

 Robert’s a well-traveled Argentine Tango dancer whose encompassing embrace and rhythmic play make him a sought-after partner.
 He started his tango journey in 2010 with Siempre Tango and has been on the teaching team since 2015.
 He enjoys traveling in search of new tango experiences in North America and Europe.
 He also travels to learn more, and has studied extensively with Horacio Godoy and Cecilia Berra, Fausto Carpino and Stephanie Fesneau, and Carlitos Espinoza and Noelia Hurtado.
 He’s a methodical, dedicated teacher who is always looking to create those “a-ha” moments where a student has a sudden insight about tango.

-Marcel Laurin – Marcel is a dynamic dancer who is credited with being one of the founders of Ottawa’s tango community.
+Marcel is a dynamic dancer who is credited with being one of the founders of Ottawa’s tango community.
 After learning ballroom and club salsa, he started learning Argentine Tango in 1997, studying with several teachers who would go on to create Studio Tango Montreal.
 He and his late wife Daniele Lacroix started teaching in Ottawa, and bringing in well-known teachers to give workshops for the small-but-growing tango community.
-Once Francis moved to Ottawa, he asked Marcel if he wanted to teach with him, and, as Marcel puts it, “Here we are, just a ‘few’ years later!”
+Once Francis Caron moved to Ottawa and established Siempre Tango, he asked Marcel if he wanted to join the team, and, as Marcel puts it, “Here we are, just a ‘few’ years later!”

 Former Team Members